 When it comes to asking, “What are the best Google Ads options for eCommerce?” the first answer will almost certainly be Google Shopping.
 That’s not to say that Search, Display and YouTube don’t play a crucial role in eCommerce marketing, but Google Shopping has proven over and over again that it is a top way of tapping into strong buying intent to drive those eCommerce sales.

 So what makes Google Shopping such an eCommerce powerhouse?
 The answer lies in Google Shopping’s ability to enable eCommerce sellers to market and sell their products on Google directly, taking Search to a whole other level by allowing product pictures, in-depth reviews, extensive details and customization.

-Pulling data from Google Merchant Center, that enables Google to turn your SKUs, pricing, products and image from your eCommerce site, to provide shoppable display ads in Google’s search.
+Pulling data from Google Merchant Center, enables Google to turn your SKUs, pricing, products and image from your eCommerce site, to provide shoppable display ads in Google’s search.

-Another 2017 report found that while Google’s search network ad spend grew by 20%, Google Shopping grew 34% a year.
-And if that’s not enough to show the consistent growth of Google Shopping, then consider this Google Shopping case study by Google, which showed a 12% increase in traffic, 6% CTR and an 8% increase in conversions.
+Another report found that while Google’s search network ad spend grew by 20%, Google Shopping grew 34% a year.
+And if that’s not enough to show the consistent growth of Google Shopping, then consider this Google Shopping case study by Google, which showed a 12% increase in traffic, 6% CTR, and an 8% increase in conversions.

 In short: Google Shopping is eCommerce product marketing on steroids – if used correctly, that is.

 In this post, we will take you through everything you need to know to be able to dominate Google Ads with Google Shopping for eCommerce.